Directed By: Charles Bail

 Trivia 2: Courteney Cox, Helen Hunt, and Mariska Hargitay were all considered for the lead female role that ultimately went to Janet Julian

 Physicist David Lowell (Stephen Collins) is on the verge of an important discovery.
-After spending months setting up his laboratory in Utah’s Choke Canyon, he’s about to prove that sound waves, with an assist from Haley’s Comet (which is set to pass overhead in a few weeks’ time), can be converted into a clean, renewable energy source.
+Having spent months setting up a laboratory in Utah’s Choke Canyon, he is about to prove that sound waves, with an assist from Haley’s Comet (set to pass overhead in a few weeks’ time), can be converted into a clean, renewable energy source.

-Of course, if the Pilgrim Corporation has its way, Lowell will never get a chance to complete his experiment.
-Controlled by millionaire John Pilgrim (Nicholas Pryor), the Pilgrim Corp. is in dire need of a place to “store” (meaning hide) some nuclear waste, and Choke Canyon has been deemed the perfect spot to do so.
-Pilgrim’s assistant, Brook Alastair (Lance Henriksen), offers Lowell a large sum of money to vacate the canyon immediately, but the stubborn scientist refuses to budge.
-This forces John Pilgrim and his cronies to resort to more extreme methods of persuasion, and in a night of violence all of Lowell’s hard work goes up in smoke.
+Controlled by millionaire John Pilgrim (Nicholas Pryor), the Pilgrim Corp. is in dire need of a place to “store” (aka hide) nuclear waste, and Choke Canyon has been deemed the perfect spot for it.
+X Pilgrim’s assistant, Brook Alastair (Lance Henriksen), offers Lowell a large sum of money to vacate the canyon immediately, but the stubborn scientist refuses to budge.
+This forces John Pilgrim and his cronies to resort to more extreme methods of persuasion, and in a night of violence, all of Lowell’s hard work goes up in smoke.

 Sure, logic takes a beating throughout Choke Canyon, but its plethora of action sequences more than make up for it.
-An early scene, when Lowell (on horseback) is being chased through the canyon by two jeeps, ends with a bang (literally); and the aerial stunts that fill up the movie’s final act are truly incredible.
-Choke Canyon has other strengths as well, including its cast (Stephen Collins is especially good as the heroic lead) and gorgeous cinematography (courtesy of two-time Oscar nominee Dante Spinotti), but it’s the film’s many exciting moments that make it such an entertaining watch.
+An early scene, when Lowell (on horseback) is being chased through the canyon by two jeeps, ends with a bang (literally); and the aerial stunts that fill the movie’s final act are truly incredible.
+X Choke Canyon has other strengths, including its cast (Stephen Collins is especially good as the heroic lead) and gorgeous cinematography (courtesy of two-time Oscar nominee Dante Spinotti), but it’s the film’s many exciting moments that make it such an entertaining watch.

-And if banishing reason and common sense to the back burner for 94 minutes is all that’s required to enjoy Choke Canyon, then I say it’s a small price to pay!
+And if banishing reason and common sense to the back burner for 94 minutes is all that’s required to enjoy Choke Canyon, then it’s a small price to pay!

 No comments: